msiqueira553/elementary-dropbox-mods/README.md

 This script modifies Dropbox so that status icons will show in Wingpanel.
 It also optionally installs elementary themed Dropbox icons that better integrate with the system.

 ## Before You Install
-This script assumes that you have installed Dropbox from the [official website](https://dropbox.com/download), and have already launched the program at least once as well.
+We strongly recommend NOT installing Dropbox prior to running this script.
+It will handle installation for you.

+If you have already installed Dropbox on your own, and this script doesn't seem to be working for you, try removing the old Dropbox packages.

 **Important:** Don't install Dropbox from the Software Center or via apt-get.
 The versions in the repository are extremely outdated and will not work with this script.